Moudoux/EMC-Installer/README.md

 Making sure the installation was successful
 -------------------

-You can type `.version` to check what EMC version you are running, you can type `.mods` to see what client is loaded.
+You can type `.version` to check what EMC version you are running, you can type `.mods` to see which mods are loaded.

 Installing a mod
 -------------------

-To install a mod made for [EMC framework](https://github.com/Moudoux/EMC) simply drag and drop the mod jar file in `.minecraft/libraries/EMC/`.
+To install a mod made for the [EMC framework](https://github.com/Moudoux/EMC) simply drag and drop the mod jar file in `.minecraft/libraries/EMC/`.

 Building and bundling mods